iandennismiller/gthnk/docs/intro/system-requirements.rst

 Unprivileged Installation
 -------------------------

 Sometimes, you do not have root access to the system.
-It is still possible to use Puppet-Diamond, but the installation process is slightly different because it does not use virtualenvwrapper.
+It is still possible to use gthnk, but the installation process is slightly different because it does not use virtualenvwrapper.
 Instead, you will create your virtualenv directly and use the `activate` macro to work on it.

 ::

     curl -O https://raw.github.com/pypa/virtualenv/master/virtualenv.py
     python virtualenv.py my-diamond-app
     . my-diamond-app/bin/activate
-    pip install Puppet-Diamond
+    pip install gthnk